Travel Info

 Tour Guides

-Our guides are licensed and trained by Tourism Council of Bhutan.
+Our guides are licensed and trained by Department of Tourism of Bhutan.
 Our trekking guides have an additional mountain guide training including safety and first aid instructions to lead any size of groups.
 You will be accompanied throughout your stay in Bhutan with English speaking guide, driver and a car at your disposal at all time.

 Special Language guides in French, German, Chinese, Thai, Japanese and Spanish are available at extra cost.